Recruiting

 The Career Services office at the Newmark J-School hosts numerous events throughout the year to give employers and professionals the opportunity to meet current M.A. in Journalism and M.A. in Engagement Journalism students and recent graduates.

-Virtual Career Fair: This is our premier recruiting event, to be held on Friday, October 21, where you can connect with our students, soon-to-be graduates, and alumni for internships, fellowships, jobs, and freelance opportunities.
-Registration for the fall 2022 career fair has closed.
-If you have any questions about the fair, feel free to email career.services@journalism.cuny.edu.
+Networking & Career Fair: This is our premier recruiting event, typically held in October, where you can connect with our students, soon-to-be graduates, and alumni for internships, fellowships, jobs, and freelance opportunities.
+Click here to register for fall 2026’s fair.
+If you have any questions about the fair, feel free to email .

 Exclusive Partnerships